Air Booking Guide

 Notes on workbench commit at end of the initial booking workflow

-If any pricing modifier sent in the Add Offer full payload or reference payload request does not have any fares associated with it, the commit will fail and return the error message No Fare Found.
+If any pricing modifier sent in the Add Offer full payload or reference payload request does not have any fares associated with it, the commit fails and returns the error message No Fare Found.
 Pricing happens at the commit, not the Add Offer step.

 Shell Reservations for Failed Bookings